Optimality of Symmetric Independent Policies under Decentralized Mean-Field Information Sharing for Stochastic Teams and Equivalence with McKean-Vlasov Control of a Representative Agent: Introduction.

 The paper makes the following main contributions.

-\begin{enumerate} \item In Theorem \ref{the:2}, we show that a solution of an equivalent measure-valued MDP can be realized as an exchangeable Markov policy (also stationary for the infinite horizon problem), but not necessarily symmetric (i.e., identical among DMs) with the centralized information structure. \item In Theorem \ref{the:3}, we demonstrate the convergence of a sequence of exchangeable optimal policies, along with the corresponding value iteration, from a finite population setting to a conditionally symmetric, independent, decentralized randomized policy, and its corresponding value iteration, for the infinite population problem.
+\begin{enumerate} \item In Theorem \ref{the:2}, we show that a solution of an equivalent measure-valued MDP can be realized as an exchangeable Markov policy (also stationary for the infinite horizon problem), but not necessarily symmetric (i.e., identical across DMs) under the centralized information structure. \item In Theorem \ref{the:3}, we demonstrate the convergence of a sequence of exchangeable optimal policies, along with the corresponding value iteration, from a finite population setting to a decentralized randomized policy for the infinite-population problem that is conditionally symmetric and conditionally independent, together with its corresponding value iteration.
 This convergence establishes the existence of a globally optimal solution for the infinite population MF team and shows that an optimal solution is independently randomized, symmetric, and decentralized with MF information sharing.
-Building on this symmetry and independence (over agents conditioned on mean-field information) of an optimal policy, we establish the optimality of the MDP for the representative DM in Corollary \ref{Cor:MV} and Theorem \ref{the:veri}.
+Building on this symmetry and independence (over agents conditioned on MF information) of an optimal policy, we establish the optimality of the MDP for the representative DM in Corollary \ref{Cor:MV} and Theorem \ref{the:veri}.
 Our paper thus establishes the relation between the controlled McKean-Vlasov dynamics and the optimal infinite population decentralized stochastic control problem (without an apriori restriction of symmetry in policies of individual agents), for the first time, to our knowledge.

 \item In Theorem \ref{the:4}, we show that a symmetric optimal solution with the decentralized MF-sharing information structure for the MF team is near optimal for the finite-population team with a large number of DMs.
 In Theorems \ref{the:veri} and \ref{the:Approx-MK}, we provide a Bellman recursion and, via its weak Feller and compact MDP formulation, establish near optimality of a finite model. \end{enumerate}